 Don’t worry, you still have options.

 Companies such as TheGuarantors can act as a renter's third party guarantor.
 TheGuarantors use an in-depth underwriting process that examines each candidate and their unique risk profile.
-After completing the online application, the renter pays a premium (which is usually less than one months rent) to secure a guarantee.
-If approved, the landlord can sleep easy knowing they have insurance protection in the event of renter default.
+After completing the online application, the renter pays a premium to secure a guarantee.
+If approved, the landlord knows they have insurance protection in the event of renter default.
 And by purchasing the policy, a renter gains access to an apartment that would otherwise not be possible without a 3rd party guarantor.
 This doesn't mean you don't have to continue to pay your rent, though.
 If you default on your lease and owe your landlord money, you will have to reimburse the insurance company for what was paid on your behalf.

 Do you think you’ll need a guarantor?